kodaman2/blog/_posts/2019-7-16-Another-Package-With-Cookiecutter.md

 ## A word on cookiecutter

 If you have a project that needs certain structure you can do another template.
 I usually just do python utilities and use the python template.
-If you need a specific template that doesn't exist already, make sure to read the docs.
+If you need a specific template that doesn't exist already, make sure to read the docs on how to create a template.

 ## Next Article